cristianbuse/VBA-FastDictionary/Implementation.md

   - Return type for ```Items``` and ```Keys```
 - does not solve the remaining 2 differences:
   - Hashing Numbers incompatibility.
 Because ```Scripting.Dictionary``` hashes numbers outside the -9,999,999 to 9,999,999 range to a value of 0, and it would make no sense to carry this limitation forward even in compatibility mode.
 See more below
   - Zero-length text, 0 (zero) and Empty incompatibility.
 Because ```Scripting.Dictionary``` does not allow all 3 at the same time and it depends on the order being added.
-This is a 'bug' and should not be relied upon even in compatibility mode
+This is a 'bug' and should not be relied upon, even in compatibility mode

 For more details please visit [discussion 28](https://github.com/cristianbuse/VBA-FastDictionary/discussions/28).